 Deep Rock Galactic – Engineer Build Guide & Class Tips

-Focused on defensive support the Engineer’s playstyle in Deep Rock does lend itself to setting up at a single location although sentry gun build time and reconstruction is not significant enough that you can’t move your setup from point to point with your allies.
-His utility platforms can also be invaluable to a team although the Engineer does in solo potential so I don’t consider him the best class for solo Deep Rock play despite him being my favourite overall.
-This guide to the engineer is ideal for the beginner or intermediate to the class who is looking for a solid foundation build that they can tweak to their liking and playstyle preferences.
+Focused on defensive support the engineer’s playstyle in Deep Rock does lend itself to setting up at a single location although sentry gun build time is not significant enough that you can’t move your setup from point to point with your allies if you want to be a mobile engineer.
+His utility platforms can also be invaluable to a team and can be decent in solo play although slower than other movement abilities that dwarves have.
+This guide to the engineer is ideal for the beginner or intermediate player to the class who is looking for a solid foundation build that they can tweak to their liking and playstyle preferences.

-The playstyle of the Engineer is one of a reliable teammate with his ability to defend himself and more importantly key map locations while out on a mining adventure.
-This means he thrives in the co-operative environment of Deep Rock Galactic giving you a position to fall back to when the swarm attacks defended by ability to summon a turret that automatically fires at foes.
-On the movement utility side the Engineer can setup platforms to create useful pathways for paths regularly travelled when completing a level and provides both vertical and horizontal movement that stays in place unless destroyed.
-The Engineer is also a favourite partner of the scout as they can provide high up platforms to help scout’s with their grappling hook movement.
+The playstyle of the engineer is one of a reliable teammate with his ability to defend himself and more importantly key map locations while out on a mining adventure.
+This means he thrives in the co-operative environment of Deep Rock Galactic giving you a position to fall back to when the swarm attacks with his ability to summon a turret that automatically fires at foes.
+On the movement utility side the engineer can setup platforms to create useful pathways for areas regularly travelled when completing a level and provides both vertical and horizontal movement that stays in place unless destroyed.
+The engineer is also a favourite partner of the scout as they can provide high up platforms to help scout’s with their grappling hook movement.

 Engineer Specific Tips

 Like every dwarf in Deep Rock Galactic there are a number of engineer tips that can take you from average to unstoppable once you understand how to best utilise your weapons and abilities.
 Making smart choices of when to engage and when to hold back while thinking ahead is central to the engineer playstyle which is empowered further with the best Deep Rock Galactic perks.